 Ed Wolking, Jr., CCE

-Ed founded the Great Lakes Metro Chambers Coalition and the bi-national Great Lakes Manufacturing Council in response to the region’s economic challenges, as well as projects including: a study on the impact of off-shoring on manufacturing in Michigan; and the Great Lakes Manufacturing Forum.
-His health care duties have included national and state legislative advocacy; group product design, development, and marketing; leadership in regional and state organizations; regional issues and initiatives to reduce costs and increase quality.
+Ed helped create the Great Lakes Metro Chambers Coalition and the bi-national Great Lakes Manufacturing Council in response to the region’s economic challenges, as well as projects including: a study on the impact of off-shoring on manufacturing in Michigan; and the Great Lakes Manufacturing Forum.
+His health care duties have included leadership in national and state legislative advocacy; group product design, development, and marketing; regional and state organizations; regional issues and initiatives to reduce costs and increase quality.

 His 45-year career in chamber management includes serving as president of the Columbus Area Chamber of Commerce (Ind.); group executive at the Greater Cincinnati Chamber of Commerce; and executive vice president at the Clermont County Chamber of Commerce in Ohio.